Kholoud-i/Sales-Tableau-Dashboard/README.md

 Developed Modern Sales dashboard in tableau
 Created calculated fields that measure 3 KPIs
-1st KPI for current year total profit comparison to prior Year
+1st KPI for current year total profit compared to the prior Year
-2nd KPI for the total Orders
+2nd KPI for the total orders
 3rd KPI for turnover
 Created visualization to track daily sales
 Used Figma to draft dashboard design